dstar-design-gallery/dstar-docs/features.md

 `CTRL-C` -- Copies the currently selected collections to the collections clipboard.

-`CTRL-` -- Cuts the currently selected collections to the collections clipboard.
+`CTRL-X` -- Cuts the currently selected collections to the collections clipboard.

 `CTRL-V` -- Pastes as a *reference* the contents of the collections clipboard.